 - Labour Day Weekend – 1st Monday of September.

-Is There Cell Coverage at Emerald Lake?
+Is There Cell Coverage?

 There is no cell coverage at Emerald Lake.
 So put the work away and enjoy the beautiful surroundings.